Chromodyne/c-prog-modern-approach/ch8/Exercises/readme.md

     printf("%d\n", fib_numbers[0]);
     printf("%d\n", fib_numbers[1]);

     //Iterate through the array calculating the new Fibonacci number.
 Currently 40 is hardcoded.
-We calculate the array
+We can calculate the array
-    // size in the future using sizeof to make it independent. for (int i = 2; i < 39; i++) {
+    //size in the future using sizeof to make it independent. for (int i = 2; i < 39; i++) {

         fib_numbers[i] = fib_numbers[i - 1] + fib_numbers[i-2];